mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 });
 ```

-with a .env file containing
+with a .env file containing:
 ```
 DB_HOST=localhost
 DB_USER=test
 DB_PWD=secretPasswrd
 ```
-.env files must NOT be pushed into repository,  using .gitignore
+.env files must NOT be pushed into repository, using .gitignore.

-Alternatively, node.js 20.0 introduced the experimental feature of using the `node --env-file=.env` syntax to load environment variables without the need for external dependencies.
-WE can then simply write
+Alternatively, Node.js 20.0 introduced the experimental feature of using the `node --env-file=.env` syntax to load environment variables without the need for external dependencies.
+We can then simply write:

 ```js
 const conn = await mariadb.createConnection({